ismartsid/VeriRISC-Single_cycle_RISC-V_Processor/README.md

 # Single Cycle RISC-V Processor

 ## Overview
-This repository contains the Verilog implementation of a single-cycle RISC-V processor Based on RV32I.
-In this design, each instruction executes within a single clock cycle.
-The processor consists of the following modules:
+This project is an implementation of a Single Cycle CPU utilizing the RISC-V ISA.
+The design is based on the RV32I implementation as outlined in the RISC-V Instruction Set Manual.
+Therefore making this a 32-bit CPU, written all in Verilog.
+This project was mostly made for a hobby and educational purposes.

 1. **riscv_branch_control.sv**
    - Determines whether a branch instruction is taken or not.